 Follow the steps below to perform the reverse crunch.
 Remember to take it slow and control your momentum.

 - Lie on your back with your arms at your sides.

-- Keep the legs in a 90-degree angle throughout the entire movement as you come back down, through table top, and tap the feet on the ground.
+- Keep the legs at a 90-degree angle throughout the entire movement as you come back down, through tabletop, and tap the feet on the ground.

 - Repeat the steps, remembering to breathe slowly while squeezing your abdominals.

 4 exercises that will help you do a reverse crunch

 There are plenty of exercises that are similar to the reverse crunch.
 When working on core strength, I recommend performing these four moves until you feel confident enough to perform the reverse crunch without any modifications.

 Start by lying flat on your back with your legs in tabletop position and your hands behind your head.
 Bend the left knee and straighten the right leg at a 45-degree angle, while also crunching your right elbow toward your left knee.
 Return to start, then bend the right knee in toward your chest while straightening the left leg at a 45-degree angle, crunching the left elbow to meet the right knee.
 Alternate legs as you continue your bicycle motion ten times on each side.
 Make sure to go slow, squeezing your core with every movement.